Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Themes

 - **Identity** and **ethnicity**
   Identity and ethnicity are portrayed as the most important aspects of a person.
-For example, Armand sends away Désirée and the baby purely because of ethnicity.
+Armand sends away Désirée and the baby purely because the baby appears to have Black ancestry.
+Désirée's unknown heritage is used against her.
+The twist at the end reveals that Armand himself has Black ancestry, showing that identity was based on appearance rather than truth.
 - **Racism**
+  Armand becomes kinder after marriage but returns to cruelty when he thinks his baby has Black ancestry.
 - **Love/marriage**
+  Armand's love is simplistic.
+He falls in love quickly but abandons Désirée just as quickly, showing his love was based on social status and race.
+The letter shows Armand's father had different love: he accepted Armand's mother despite knowing she was part Black.
 - **Sexism**
+  Désirée has no power in her marriage.
+She doesn't defend herself and leaves when Armand tells her to.
+Armand directly blames Désirée instead of questioning his own heritage.

 ## The Yellow Wallpaper